Production of bright entangled photons from moving optical boundaries

-As demonstrated in references \cite{Leonhardt}\cite{Gilles}, the two-mode squeezing transformations (\ref{eq .squeezing 1}) and (\ref{eq. squeezing 2}) imply that, after the optical perturbation has passed, an initial vacuum state can be expressed in terms of the new eigenstates of the field according to: with $C_{n}=\left(1-\left\vert z\right\vert ^{2}\right)^{1/2}z^{n}$ and $z=B/A$.
-Equation (\ref{eq36}) implies the emission of pairs of photons moving along different directions with wave vectors $\overrightarrow{k}_{t}$\ and $\overrightarrow{k}_{r}$, according to equations (\ref{eq. doppler 1}), (\ref{eq. doppler 2}) and (\ref{eq. doppler 3}).
-The mean number of photons with wave number $\overrightarrow{k}_{t}$ and $\overrightarrow{k}_{r}$ is :
+As demonstrated in Refs. \cite{Leonhardt,Gilles}, the two-mode squeezing transformation (\ref{squeezing}) implies that, after the optical perturbation has passed, an initial vacuum can be expressed in terms of the new eigenstates of the field as